outsidedav/swift/api/api.md

     ```
     {: codeblock}

-    The SDK is recreated into your iOS App project directory so you can continue to work with your API.
+    The SDK is re-created into your iOS App project directory so you can continue to work with your API.

 ## Reference